civetweb/civetweb/docs/UserManual.md

 # Configuration Options

-Below is a list of configuration options Civetweb understands.
+Below is a list of configuration options understood by Civetweb.
 Every option is followed by it's default value.
-If default value is not present, then it is empty.
+If a default value is not present, then the default is empty.

 ### cgi_pattern `**.cgi$|**.pl$|**.php$`
 All files that match `cgi_pattern` are treated as CGI files.
 Default pattern allows CGI files be anywhere.
 To restrict CGIs to a certain directory, use `/path/to/cgi-bin/**.cgi` as pattern.
-Note that full file path is matched against the pattern, not the URI.
+Note that the full file path is matched against the pattern, not the URI.

 ### cgi_environment